Aliases for KCNK18 Gene

 GeneCards Summary for KCNK18 Gene

 KCNK18 (Potassium Two Pore Domain Channel Subfamily K Member 18) is a Protein Coding gene.
 Diseases associated with KCNK18 include Migraine, With Or Without Aura 13 and Migraine With Or Without Aura, Susceptibility 13.
-Among its related pathways are Cardiac conduction and Potassium Channels.
+Among its related pathways are Cardiac conduction and Transmission across Chemical Synapses.
 GO annotations related to this gene include potassium channel activity and potassium ion leak channel activity.

 UniProtKB/Swiss-Prot for KCNK18 Gene